Swap Fiori Di Sicilia with Orange Extract, Vanilla Extract, Millefiori Extract, Lemon Extract, and Orange Blossom Water.

 These contenders are ready to step into the ring and bring their own punchline to your recipes.

-If you’ve been looking for the perfect substitution for Fiori Di Sicilia, we think you’ll be pleased with these five options.
+If you've been looking for the perfect substitution for Fiori Di Sicilia, you'll be pleased with these five options - including eggs substitution ideas for meatballs.

 1 - Orange Extract